FA Cup fifth-round draw: Chelsea to face Luton, Man City travel to Peterborough

 Chelsea will face Luton Town in the FA Cup fifth round, with Premier League leaders Manchester City heading to Peterborough United.

-Liverpool, meanwhile, will have a home tie against Norwich City, if they can get the better of Cardiff City in the fourth round.
+Liverpool, meanwhile, will have a home fixture against Norwich City, if they can get the better of Cardiff City in the fourth round, with ties due to take place week commencing February 28.

+Elsewhere, an all-Premier League tie sees Southampton come up against West Ham, while Tottenham will travel to Middlesbrough, who are in the fifth round courtesy of their penalty shoot-out win over Manchester United at Old Trafford.

 Editors' Picks